rmcwhae/russellmcwhae.ca/content/journal/quotations.md

 With inexpensive iteration, visual design is as important as ever: there is little excuse for bad-looking software now.
 I wanted my app to nod toward printed pages, without relying too heavily on skeuomorphism, like textured parchment backgrounds.
 I used a tan highlight colour sparingly, trying to make the app look like a good macOS citizen while also having its own unique style.

 I’ve wondered how efficient—or not—the import process should be.
-Slow quotation importing, as with manual text entry, forces you to spend more time looking at each given quotation, lingering over its words (and thus promoting memorization), but friction in the user experience is rarely advisable.
+Slow quotation importing, as with manual text entry, forces you to spend more time looking at each given quotation, lingering over its words (and thus promoting memorization).
+But friction in the user experience is rarely advisable.
 I think the best approach is to streamline importing (with text file and CSV import) while finding other ways of encouraging recall, like the desktop widget, chatbot, and semantic search.
 This is important as your library grows: at the time of writing, I already have over 1500 quotations from 57 books.

 I put many hours of work into this project despite rarely looking at the code.
-There is a flow state to be found in vibe coding, though it is different from the intense brown studies of manual coding.
+There is a flow state to be found in vibe coding, though it is different from the deep focus of manual coding.
 Agentic coding involves asking the agent to plan or perform a task, then waiting a few minutes for the task to complete; most of my tasks take no more than fifteen minutes.
 Similar to how one’s mind drifts at a stoplight—if you wait too long to start moving after the light turns green, people behind start honking—I find my focus shifting elsewhere while awaiting coding agents.
 It’s a different way of working, more distracted.

-The irony of coding a knowledge-retention app while trying to avoid learning Swift is not lost on me.
-And yet, maybe this is exactly how we _should_ use AI: to selectively apply it to certain tasks, while freeing up our mental capacity for tasks best reserved for humans.

 In the same way that good leadership is about influence and not micromanagement, vibe coding enables developers to focus on building features instead of fretting over implementation details.
 On the one hand, this has eliminated bottlenecks in software development, but, on the other, it has forever changed a craft that took me years to learn.
 I can’t help but feel a tinge of nostalgia for what we’re already calling the “dark ages” of manual coding.

+The irony of coding a knowledge-retention app while trying to avoid learning Swift is not lost on me.
+And yet, maybe this is exactly how we _should_ use AI: to selectively apply it to certain tasks, while freeing up our mental capacity for tasks best reserved for humans.

 ## Inflection Point

-Long restricted to the domain of science fiction, artificial intelligence has now become a reality.
+Code-writing AI has left science fiction.
 Never in my wildest dreams did I imagine a computer would actually write code.
-Coding agents can increasingly write better code than humans too, unless you are doing something quite obscure that a model has not been trained on.
+Coding agents can write better code than humans, too, unless you are doing something quite obscure that a model has not been trained on.
+Swizec Teller [found that](https://swizec.com/blog/ai-now-writes-97-of-my-code-heres-what-i-learned/) 97% of his production code at a high-valuation Silicon Valley startup is now written by AI.

 One of the effects of vibe coding has been to lower the barriers to entry for software development.
 No longer the exclusive domain of tech geeks, anyone can now access high-powered LLMs and write software themselves.
 What does this mean for developers?
 Let’s examine two other fields that underwent a similar reduction in barriers to entry: photography and cycling.